google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 {{log_entries}}).
 Each leaf is the leaf hash ({{mht}}) of a `TransItem` structure of type `x509_entry_v2` or `precert_entry_v2`, which encapsulates a `TimestampedCertificateEntryDataV2` structure.
-Note that leaf hashes are calculated as HASH(0x00 || TransItem), where the hashing algorithm is specified as one of the log's parameters.
+Note that leaf hashes are calculated as HASH(0x00 || TransItem), where the hash algorithm is one of the log's parameters.

 ~~~~~~~~~~~
     opaque TBSCertificate<1..2^24-1>;